Skip to main content

 Model Best For Cooking Area Burners Key Feature

-Weber Spirit II E-310 Best Overall 529 sq in 3 GS4 Grilling System
+Weber Spirit E-310 Best Overall 529 sq in 3 GS4 Grilling System

 Weber Genesis E-325S Best Upgrade 669 sq in 3 + Sear Zone Dedicated Sear Zone